Our Team

 Mia Garza McCord

 Mia Garza McCord is the president of the Texas Conservative Coalition Research Institute (TCCRI) — the organization's first Hispanic and its first woman to serve in this capacity.
 A South Texas native, McCord began her work in Texas government and politics after graduating from The University of Texas at Austin in December 2004.
-She is on the board of directors for Red State Women, is the past president and founding member of Capitol Republican Women and was a 2018 woman of the year candidate for the Leukemia and Lymphoma Society.
+She is on the board of directors for Red State Women, is the past president and founding member of Capitol Republican Women, and was a 2018 woman of the year candidate for the Leukemia and Lymphoma Society.
 She and her husband, John, live in Leander with their two children, John Mark and Estela, and are active members of Lake Hills Church.

 Dr. Nan McRaven